the-vanguards/Datathon2023/README.md

-# dowhy
+# Visualization and calculations

-Information to be added
+This code has both the jupyter notebooks used for the dowhy calculations, and the shinyapp used to visualize the created data.